-- student learning needs and school context
+- Student needs and school context

-- devising teaching and learning strategies that provide students with sufficient opportunities to learn the expected content and use their skills to apply this content.
+Devise teaching and learning strategies that provide students with sufficient opportunities to learn the expected content and use their skills to apply this content.

 Consider the five key student based questions throughout the programming and planning process: